 Third-Party Employer Terms and Conditions

-Any third-party employers seeking to recruit students of Loyola University New Orleans must agree to the following:
+Any third-party employer seeking to utilize the recruiting programs or services of the Career Development Center at Loyola University New Orleans must agree to the following:

 - No fees will be charged to student or alumni candidate(s) at any time throughout the recruitment or employment process.

-- Third-party employers will use Handshake, the online job and recruitment management system of Loyola University New Orleans, to display, promote and communicate client and employment information to students.
+- Third-party employers will use Handshake, Loyola University New Orleans' online career management system and recruiting portal, to display, promote and communicate client and employment information to students.